 For example, you may state you're shooting three corporate events and will appear for three hours at each event.

-Photography contracts for events need to cover the event data and specific times you'll be shooting.
+An event planning contract template need to cover the event data and specific times you'll be shooting.

 Some of the best legal advice we can give for your contract is to detail the expected work.
 This is so important for photography as, although the client may see you snapping thousands of photos on the day, that doesn't mean they're going to get thousands of photos.